rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

-4. What day of the week lies on January 1, 1996?
+4. January 1, 1995 was Sunday.
+What day of the week lies on January 1, 1996 ?
 [December–2005]

     (a) Sunday